University and Community Resources

 Simmons Health Services

 94 Pilgrim Rd.
 Available during regular business hours.

 1 Palace Rd., Suite P-305.
 Available during regular business hours.

 617-754-2450.
 Available 24 hours a day, 7 days a week.

 There are places both at Simmons and in the greater community where individuals can receive completely confidential assistance from professionals who have a legal duty to maintain and protect information shared with them on a confidential basis.
 These professionals are mandated by law to keep individuals’ disclosures confidential so long as the discussion happens while the professional is acting in that confidential/protected role.

 - Director of Counseling Center and Counseling Center Staff, 617-521-2455

 - Director of the Health Center and Health Center Staff, 617-521-1020

 Note: There are a few limited circumstances where even confidential resources are legally-mandated to report information.
 These may include cases involving abuse of minors, persons with disabilities, or the elderly; when required to provide testimony in response to a subpoena or court order; or where an individual is at risk of imminent harm to self or others.

-Simmons has also designated the Director of Violence Prevention and Education Outreach as a confidential resource for students who have experienced sexual harassment and need support and/or access to resources.
+Simmons has also designated the Case Manager of the Violence Prevention and Education Outreach Program as a confidential resource for students who have experienced sexual harassment and need support and/or access to resources.
 Here is the contact info for this resource: